-Peter Pan’s Flight is located in Walt Disney World, specifically in Magic Kingdom park.
-This attraction is original to the park and has maintained its popularity over the years.
+Peter Pan’s Flight is one of Fantasyland’s original attractions, located in the Magic Kingdom at Walt Disney World.
+This popular attraction is original to the park and maintains a long wait time throughout most days.

 |Peter Pan’s Flight||Magic Kingdom|

 This attraction has held its popularity over the years.
 Wait times can be extremely high for this attraction.